Larry Kudlow - Biography

-He is also the host of “The Larry Kudlow Show,” which broadcasts each Saturday from 10 a.m. to 1 p.m. on WABC Radio and is syndicated nationally by Citadel Media.
+He also is the host of “The Larry Kudlow Show,” which broadcasts each Saturday from 10 a.m. to 1 p.m. on WABC Radio and is syndicated nationally by Citadel Media.

 Mr. Kudlow is a nationally syndicated columnist.
 He is a contributing editor of National Review magazine, as well as a columnist and economics editor for National Review Online.
 He is the author of "American Abundance: The New Economic and Moral Prosperity," published by Forbes in January 1998.